microprediction/timemachines/README.md

     invocation (data point) to the next.
 See the [FAQ](https://github.com/microprediction/timemachines/blob/main/FAQ.md) if this seems odd.

 ## The Skater signature

-Here's a tiny bit more detail about the signature adopted by *all* skaters in this package.
+So, here's a tiny bit more detail about the signature adopted by *all* skaters in this package.

       x, w, s = f(   y:Union[float,[float]],             # Contemporaneously observerd data,
                                                          # ... including exogenous variables in y[1:], if any.